-If the light illuminates while driving. avoid sudden steering maneuvers or abrupt braking, reduce vehicle speed, pull off the road to a safe location and stop the vehicle as soon as possible.
-Driving with under-inflated tires may permanently damage the tires and increase the likelihood of tire failure.
-Serious vehicle damage could occur and may lead to an accident and could result in serious personal injury.
+• If the low tire pressure warning light illuminates while driving, avoid sudden steering maneuvers or abrupt braking, reduce vehicle speed, pull off the road to a safe location and stop the vehicle as soon as possible.
+Serious vehicle damage could occur and may lead to an accident and could result in serious personal iniury.
 Check the tire pressure for all four tires.
 Adjust the tire pressure to the recommended COLD tire pressure shown on the Tire and Loading Information label to turn the low tire pressure warning light OFF.
 If you have a flat tire, replace it with a spare tire as soon as possible.
 (See "Flat tire" in the "6.
 In case of emergency" section for changing a flat tire.)

 - When a spare tire is mounted or a wheel is replaced, the TPMS will not function and the low tire pressure warning light will flash for approximately 1 minute.
-The light will remain on after 1 minute.
-Contact vour NISSAN dealer as soon as possible for tire replacement and/or system resetting. - .
-Replacing tires with those not originally specified by NISSAN could affect the proper operation of the TPMS. - Do not inject any tire liquid or aerosol tire sealant into the tires, as this may cause a malfunction of the tire pressure sensors.
+The light will remain on after the 1 minute.
+Contact your NISSAN dealer as soon as possible for tire replacement and/or system resetting. - Replacing tires with those not originally specified by NISSAN could affect the proper operation of the TPMS. - Do not inject any tire liquid or aerosol tire sealant into the tires, as this may cause a malfunction of the tire pressure sensors.

-- The TPMS may not function properly when the wheels are equipped with tire chains or the wheels are buried in snow. - Do not place metalized film or any metal parts (antenna, etc.) on the windows.
+Do not place metalized film or any metal parts (antenna, etc.) on the windows.

 This may cause poor reception of the signals from the tire pressure sensors, and the TPMS will not function properly.